 The M.F.A. at Vanderbilt is a two-year program requiring four semesters of graduate work in writing workshops and seminars.
 Students enroll in a workshop and two seminars during each of their first three semesters.
 Then during the final semester, they work intensively on a creative thesis.
 The thesis is a substantial piece of creative writing: a novel, a collection of short stories or creative non-fiction, or a collection of poems.

 Every student in the MFA program receives full-tuition remission, health insurance, and a stipend in addition to the salary they receive for teaching.
 Students are also eligible to receive travel grants to attend the AWP Conference (and other academic conferences).

 Close work with faculty

-Our faculty of distinguished creative writers works closely with the twelve MFA students—half in poetry, and half in prose—who are enrolled in the program at any one time.
-Since each class contains only six students, admission is highly competitive, and no one’s work gets lost or overshadowed.
+Our faculty of distinguished creative writers works closely with twelve MFA students—half of whom work in poetry, and half in prose—who are enrolled in the program at any one time.
+Since each class contains only six students, admission is highly competitive and no one’s work gets lost or overshadowed.

 Interaction with scholars of literature